hercules-ci/blog.hercules-ci.com/_posts/2018-12-18-hercules-ci-development-update.md

  - Plenty of small fixes, improvements and some open source work

-Here you can see attributes being streamed as they are evaluated and CI immediately starts to build each attribute and shows cached derivation:
+Here you can see attributes being streamed as they are evaluated and CI immediately starts to build each attribute and shows cached derivation statuses:

 ![evaluating](images/evaluating.gif)